-The first 200 new Cub Scouts recruited this Spring will receive this limited edition Joining Patch for their new uniforms (and it doesn’t even need to be sewn on!)
+The first 300 new Cub Scouts recruited in the Fall and Spring will receive this limited edition Joining Patch for their new uniforms (and it doesn’t even need to be sewn on!).
 This patch will serve as a souvenir to help boys remember when they started their Scouting career!

 - Cub Scout Recruitment PowerPoint